sreshtha10/Newsnest/README.md

 ## Licensing

-* Newsnest is licensed under the Apache License, Version 2.0.
+* Newsnest is licensed under the MIT License.
 See [LICENSE](https://github.com/sreshtha10/Newsnest/blob/master/LICENSE) for the full license text.